dhruvsaraiya/dhruvsaraiya/README.md

 <h3 align="center">A passionate developer from India</h3>

 - 🔭 I’m currently working as a Software Engineer @GitHub.
-- 💬 Ask me about Python, Ruby, Sql, ReactJs, TypeScript, Postgres, Mongo, Golang.
+- 💬 Ask me about Ruby, Golang, Python, Sql, ReactJs, TypeScript, Postgres, Mysql, Mongo.

 If builders built houses the way programmers built programs, the first woodpecker to come along would destroy civilization.